 Now, let’s deal with the argument of “I feel like I do more damage as a Lancer instead of as a Dragoon because of Archer buffs”.
 The following information comes from EasyModeX on page 13:

 Let’s move on to the Jumps.
 There are four jumping abilities (Jump, Spineshatter Dive (SD), Dragonfire Dive (DFD), and Elusive Jump (EJ)), plus Power Surge (PS) to buff either Jump or SD.
 Jumps are off-GCD abilities, meaning they can be used anytime you wish to smash the button.
 While the primary utility of these abilities is underwhelming, as mentioned by EasyModeX above they do increase your dps (including Jump without PS).
 That is because right after you have used one of your main abilities, while you wait for the 2.4-5s GCD, you can use Jumps to fill these empty gaps with added damage.
-Even taking the added animation time into account, which does overrun your GCD timer slightly, Jumps are a dps increase.

 In addition, the Jumps have so much movement utility that you don’t just gain dps in terms of damage numbers, but the added movement provides you greater damage uptime since you’re cutting down on time spent running around.
 Also, each Jump has several uses outside of its primary function, here are some examples: